- The Witch’s Hat runs in the format of a Hat tournament.

 - There will be an over-riding emphasis on Spirit of the Game, including the scoring and awarding of a male and female “Most Spirited Player” award.

 - Catering to be provided to all participants.
-Minimum of 1 lunch, 1 dinner and provision of fresh fruit and access to fresh water.
+Minimum of 1 lunch and provision of fresh fruit and access to fresh water.

 Tournament Specific Rules